This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why ReSEAcled Poo Bags?

-You reduce waste sent to landfill & incineration.
+You reduce waste sent to landfill and incineration.

 Instead of making new plastic from virgin materials, you re-use waste that was already destined for landfill and incineration, meaning less new waste is sent there.